Myles White: New York Giants

 On September 9, 2015, White was signed by the New York Giants and was placed on the practice squad.
-On October 7, 2015, he was promoted to the Giants' active roster.
-On August 30, 2016, he was waived by the Giants.
+On October 7, he was promoted to the Giants' active roster.
+White made 12 total appearances for the Giants, recording seven receptions for 88 yards and a touchdown.

+On August 30, 2016, White was waived by the Giants as a part of the team's roster cuts.

-New York Jets (first stint)
+New York Jets

 The New York Jets signed White to their practice squad on September 4, 2016.
-On September 12, 2016, he was released from the Jets' practice squad.
-He was re-signed to the practice squad on September 29, 2016.
-He was released by the Jets on October 26, 2016.
-He was re-signed to the practice squad on November 1, 2016, but was released on November 8.
+On September 12, he was released from the Jets' practice squad.
+White was re-signed to the practice squad on September 29, 2016.
+He was released by the Jets on October 26.
+White was re-signed to the practice squad on November 1, but was released on November 8.

 Tampa Bay Buccaneers

-On November 22, 2016, White was signed to the Buccaneers' practice squad.
+On November 22, 2016, White was signed to the Tampa Bay Buccaneers' practice squad.

 New York Jets (second stint)

-On January 11, 2017, White signed a reserve/future contract with the Jets.
-He was waived on September 1, 2017.
+On January 11, 2017, White signed a reserve/future contract with the New York Jets.
+He was waived by the Jets on September 1.